 Bob M: Don't worry, we are not going to let you leave tonight before giving us a few parts of the menu plan. :) Here are a few audience comments, some reaction to what's being said:

 Kim4: I don't feel like I eat because of "hunger"...that makes it even harder to stop the binge!!

 Stever: But boy, fruits have so many fat calories in the glucose.
-I hate to eat to many of them.
+I hate to eat too many of them.
 I'd rather just not eat anything at all.

 mulan: Dr. Keene - bread?
 I don't think Dr. Judith Wurthman will agree with this either.

 Dr. Keene: Let me respond to a few of the comments.
-Fruits contain fructose not glucose, and fructose does not have the same derogatory affect on serotinon as does glucose.
+Fruits contain fructose not glucose, and fructose does not have the same derogatory effect on serotonin as does glucose.
 Next, you are right.
-Breads may not be unhealthy for all compulsive overeaters though.
+Bread may not be unhealthy for all compulsive overeaters though.
 It is important to identify your own personal trigger foods.

 cricket: If these foods give a boost, then why after eating them do I feel very tired.
 It can affect me in as little as 15 minutes, and I become incredibly sleepy.